The Old Man and the Sea

 Ernest Hemingway

-Ask a question about The Old Man and the Sea
+Ask The Old Man and the Sea directly and get a grounded answer with evidence.

 This guide is built from the original text to help you get oriented fast.
 It is designed for recall, paper planning, and getting unstuck, but it is still a paraphrased guide, not a substitute for the reading itself.
 Double-check anything important before you turn in formal work.